Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 }
 ```

-As you can see there the `data-source` property specifies that our chosen `database-type` is `cosmos`, with the `connection-string` we passed to DAB CLI.
+As you can see there the `data-source` property specifies that our chosen `database-type` is `cosmosdb_nosql`, with the `connection-string` we passed to DAB CLI.

 >Take a look at the [DAB Configuration File Guide](../configuration-file.md) document to learn more about the configuration file.